William Dixon Weaver Papers, 1876-1883): Finding Aid

 Description of Contents

-The William Dixon Weaver Papers, comprising 3.5 linear inches of documentation, span from 1876 to 1883.
+The William Dixon Weaver Papers, comprising 0.29 linear feet of documentation, span from 1876 to 1883.
 The papers consist of Weaver's Cadet Engineer's Mathematics Notebook, his diary of the U.S.S.
 Yantic's voyage as a member of the 1883 Greely Relief Expedition, and a scrapbook of newspaper clippings regarding the Greely Relief Expedition and the subsequent public and military reaction over the loss of the steamer Proteus and the failure to rescue the members of the Greely Expedition.

 Weaver's Cadet Engineer's Mathematics Notebook, 1876-1878, is composed of mimeographic exercises and tests, accompanied by Weaver's solutions.
 The Notebook includes algebra, geometry, and trigonometry.
 Labels on the volume identify it as "Note Book No. 1."